Effective Documentation of Treatment Plan Reviews

 5. Ensure Patient Involvement

 Engage the patient in the review process.
-Document their input and feedback, as this can provide valuable insights and promote a sense of ownership in their treatment.
+Document their feedback to provide valuable insights and foster ownership of their treatment.

-While documenting treatment plan reviews is essential, therapists may encounter several challenges:
+While essential, documenting treatment plan reviews can present challenges:

 1. Time Constraints